NethermindEth/horus-checker/README.md

   ```
   In the above, `horus-py39` is just a name we've chosen for this environment.

-3. Activate the created environmment:
+3. Activate the created environment:

   ```console
   conda activate horus-py39